Risk and Opportunity Management

 Internal controls are intended to reduce accounting risks and make sure that transactions are documented, recorded, processed and assessed correctly in the balance sheet, as well as being quickly and correctly adopted in financial reporting.
 Controls are in place for all accounting processes.

-The Internal Audit department is responsible for monitoring HHLA’s internal accounting control and risk management systems.
+The Internal Audit department is responsible for monitoring HHLA’s internal control system and risk and opportunity management for its accounting processes.
 The external auditor also assesses the effectiveness of the accounting-related internal control system, primarily by carrying out spot checks.

-The internal accounting control and risk management systems will always have certain limitations, regardless of how carefully they are designed.
+The internal control and risk and opportunity management systems for accounting will always have certain limitations, regardless of how carefully they are designed.
 For this reason, it is impossible to fully guarantee that accounting standards will always be met or that every incorrect statement will always be avoided or identified.

 Significant Regulations and Controls